 But we also believe in demonstrating through quantitative and qualitative evidence that higher engagement does lead to improved business outcomes.
 We now have a substantial body of evidence showing the correlation between higher engagement and higher performance:

-- Engaging for Success (2009) – David MacLeod and Nita Clarke’s foundational report identifying four enablers of employee engagement in a range of organisations across the private, public and not-for-profit sectors.
+David MacLeod and Nita Clarke’s foundational report identifying four enablers of employee engagement in a range of organisations across the private, public and not-for-profit sectors.

-- Nailing the Evidence (2012) – demonstrating the link between high levels of employee engagement and organisational performance
+Demonstrating the link between high levels of employee engagement and organisational performance

-- Wellbeing and Engagement (2014) – demonstrating the links between high levels of employee engagement and levels of employee well-being
+Demonstrating the links between high levels of employee engagement and levels of employee well-being

-- Further Evidence (2016) – an update building on Nailing the Evidence and offering commentary on the evidence base, advice on how to approach the topic, and thought-provoking and practical guidance for organisations seeking to build their own business case
+An update building on Nailing the Evidence and offering commentary on the evidence base, advice on how to approach the topic, and thought-provoking and practical guidance for organisations seeking to build their own business case